Welcome to Study IB Diploma Chemistry

 What is a Beta version?

 This website is under construction, so we have called it a beta version.

 All the core topics of the chemistry course for both SL and HL are now covered in the relevant sections, but there is still some tidying to do, and new material will be added all the time.
-For example videos will be added for organic mechanisms (HL) over the course of the autumn.
-The plan for the future (before next May) is to produce more videos and to produce written questions with worked answers that are typical of examinations.
+For example videos will be added for organic mechanisms (HL) over the course of the summer.
+The plan for the future is to produce more videos and to produce written questions with worked answers that are typical of examinations.

 Please do email (using feedback) if there are any video explanations that you'd like to see or ideas you have for the site.

 We hope that students in both DP1 and DP2 will find it useful, especially with some school sites closed and remote learning in operation in many parts of the world.

 P.s.
 The Virtual tutor section is under development and is likely to be a project for next year.

 What do you get?

 - Flashcard sets of key terms, including highlighted definitions that need to be learned.